wkillerud/some-sass/docs/src/language-server/configure-a-client.md

 ### Server-only settings

-In addition to [the user settings](../user-guide/settings.md), language clients may want to configure these server-only settings to tweak how certain features interact with your specific editor and its grammar for Sass.
+In addition to [the user settings](../user-guide/settings.md), language clients may want to configure these server-only settings to tweak how certain features interact with your specific editor.

 | Key                                  | Description                                                                                                 |
 | ------------------------------------ | ----------------------------------------------------------------------------------------------------------- |